How to End a College Essay - Strategies, Tips & Examples

 2. The Famous Quote

-Some students start their college essay with one, and some end it with one.
+Some students start their college essays with one, and some end it with one.
 Neither is a good idea.
 Avoid using a famous quote anywhere in your essay, as it can give the impression that you don’t know what to write.
 The admissions committee wants to get to know you–they already know the famous quotes.

-Unless you’ve done a thorough research and are quoting someone affiliated with the school, you should avoid quotes altogether in your college essay.
+Unless you’ve done thorough research and are quoting someone affiliated with the school, you should avoid quotes altogether in your college essay.

 3. The Needy Student

 In your college essay conclusion, avoid begging for admission.
-You don’t want to come off desperate in your essay.
+You don’t want to come off as desperate in your essay.
 Saying things like “Please consider me” or “I really want to attend” doesn’t say anything about you and doesn’t read smoothly.
 Instead, demonstrate who you are and how you’ve learned and grown in your life.
 Focus on you, not them!

 Tips and Strategies on How to Approach Essay’s Conclusion